mikejsmith1985/devsmith-modular-platform/ARCHITECTURE.md

 **Why This Works:**
 - Applied at gateway level (like Traefik priority pattern from MULTI_LLM_IMPLEMENTATION_PLAN.md)
-- Strips any conflicting cache headers from nginx
+- Strips any conflicting cache headers from upstream
 - Forces aggressive no-cache on ALL HTML responses
 - Works for all requests through gateway
 - Global, automatic, permanent solution